tjdurant/SYCL-Machine-Learning-Workshop-2019/README.md

 https://www.anaconda.com/distribution/#download-section

 Open the anaconda command prompt.
-Enter the following command:
+Enter the following command. *Please Note* A '$' symbol is used to denote a new line in a command prompt.
+It should not be included in the command.

-` conda create -n myenv numpy pandas scikit-learn jupyterlab `
+`$ conda create -n myenv numpy pandas scikit-learn`

-`activate myenv`
+`$ activate myenv`

-`conda install -c conda-forge jupyterlab keras`
+`$ conda install -c conda-forge jupyterlab keras`

-When prompted, enter 'y':

-` Proceed ([y]/n)? y `

-`pip install keras`